Yasal95/Yasal95/README.md

  I am a BS Medical Laboratory Technology student at Government College University, Lahore, passionate about the intersection of clinical diagnostics and artificial intelligence.

 While mastering core lab disciplines; hematology, clinical biochemistry, microbiology, and molecular diagnostics, I am independently building skills in data science and machine learning to understand how AI can enhance laboratory accuracy, efficiency, and patient outcomes.

-Pakistan's diagnostic landscape is evolving, and I believe the future belongs to labs that combine strong bench science with smart technology.

 Currently learning: Python, data analysis, and AI applications in pathology.
 Always open to connecting with lab professionals, researchers, and health-tech innovators.

 # 🛠️ Skills & Technologies: